pwalsh/openbudgets/docs/guide/features/internationalization.rst

 Overview
 --------

-Open Budget has advanced support for internationalization and localization in both the codebase and the database.
+Open Budgets has advanced support for internationalization and localization in both the codebase and the database.

-By default, Open Budget ships with support for English, Hebrew, Arabic and Russian.
+By default, Open Budgets ships with support for English, Hebrew, Arabic and Russian.
 This provides a starting point for multilingual instances that feature both LTR and RTL languages.
 Customization of supported languages is done via the project's settings files.

 Configuration
 -------------
-All configuration of Open Budget internationalization support is done via the project settings:
+All configuration of Open Budgets internationalization support is done via the project settings:

 https://github.com/hasadna/omuni-budget/blob/develop/openbudget/settings/base.py